DasEd955/Stocks-Subreddit-Classifier/planning.md

 ## 9. Stretch Feature: Error Pattern Analysis

-**Purpose:** Go beyond the existing per-error narrative (Section 7.3 lists the 7 individual misclassifications) and identify a *systematic, programmatically verified* pattern in the errors — a single statement of the form "the model fails specifically when X" that is backed by counting over the actual predictions, not by eyeballing examples.
+**Purpose:** Go beyond the existing per-error narrative (Section 7.3 lists the 7 individual misclassifications) and identify a *systematic, programmatically verified* pattern in the errors.
+A single statement of the form "the model fails specifically when X" that is backed by counting over the actual predictions, not by eyeballing examples.

 **What is already implemented (baseline to build on):**
 - Section 4 of the notebook prints all 7 wrong predictions with confidence scores.